Do I really need to be worried about WordPress Maintenance & Security?

 Performing a security audit is a great way to discover underlaying security flaws.
 Do you have an ‘admin’ user on the site?
 Do you have an SSL installed?
 Is your PHP version up to date?
 Finding and locking down (site hardening) these issues will greatly improve your WordPress security.

 I’ve run out of gas folks.
 The above is a comprehensive list of what you should be implementing when it comes to WordPress maintenance and security.
 If any of this seems daunting — I don’t blame you.
 Luckily for you I offer all of these services!
-Having one of my WordPress Maintenance Plans will proactively prevent problems without you needing to lift a finger.
+Subscribing to my WordPress Maintenance Services will proactively prevent problems without you needing to lift a finger.
 This will save your business time and money in the long run.
 Maintaining websites is tedious and technical, so let me do it for you!